-If you haven’t already, the best way to begin this journey is to integrate your Jira with a chat platform.
+If you haven’t already, the first step on the journey to remote work is to integrate your Jira with a chat platform.

 Jira integrates with Microsoft Teams, Google Chat, and Slack.

-Since the rollout of Microsoft Teams update, the chat software competes on an equal playing field to Slack, and Google Chat.
+Since the rollout of the Microsoft Teams update, the chat software competes on an equal playing field to Slack and Google Chat.
 They all exhibit a simple chat room-style interface, where users can access a simplified search bar to gain information.
-With each platform working with a host of different third-party apps.
+And that’s with each platform working with a host of different third-party apps.

-Personally, I’d recommend reading a blog by Zapier to decide which team chat platforms would work best for your organization.
+Personally, I’d recommend reading this blog by Zapier to decide which team chat platforms would work best for your organization.

-Atlassian identifies that by establishing clear boundaries, team members are able to clearly state their availability, detailing priorities.
+Atlassian identifies that by establishing clear boundaries, team members are able to clearly state their availability and their priorities.
 They list over-communicating as a key driver in making the process work.